rafaello7/RubiksCubeSolver/README.md

 43252003274489856000 possible shuffle states of the cube is split into a cartesian product of 2217093120 x 19508428800 states.
 It means, there are 2217093120 spaces (sets of cubes), each space having 19508428800 shuffle states.
-Within each space, each cube state can be reached to another using only move from G1.
+Within each space, each cube state can be reached from another using only moves from G1.
 Also, it is not possible to reach any state from another space using only moves from the G1 set.

 Note that there are three distinct move subsets, so the cartesian products